$416,427Average Value$192Average Price per Sq Ft23Homes For Sale

 Public schools earn B-plus grades or higher

-Branson Public Schools serve White River.
-Kids can go to prekindergarten through kindergarten at Cedar Ridge Primary, which Niche grades a B-plus, and first through third grade at Cedar Ridge Elementary, which earns an A-minus.
-They may continue to Cedar Ridge Intermediate, Branson Junior High and Branson High, all earning B pluses.
-The high school offers elective classes like personal finance, child development and business law.
+Branson Public Schools serve Southwest Branson.
+Kids can attend prekindergarten through kindergarten at Cedar Ridge Primary, which Niche grades a B-plus, before going to first through third grade at A-minus-rated Cedar Ridge Elementary.
+They may continue to Cedar Ridge Intermediate, Branson Junior High and Branson High, all of which get B pluses.
+The high school offers extracurriculars, like Air Force JROTC, choir and French Honor Society.

 Southwest Branson has several tourist restaurants